-A wonderfully refreshing Iceberg Wedge Salad topped with Blue Cheese Dressing that can be enjoyed any time of the year.
+A wonderfully refreshing Iceberg Wedges Salad topped with Blue Cheese Dressing that can be enjoyed anytime.

-The perfect salad with an impressive presentation and takes you little time to prepare it.
+This perfect salad has an impressive presentation and takes you little time to prepare it.

 Served on a chilled plate, with the blue cheese dressing draped over it while adding bacon and tomatoes, it makes this salad stand out from all others.

-- The leaves of the iceberg salad are compact and layered tightly, which makes the perfect lettuce to use.
+- The iceberg salad leaves are compact and layered tightly, making the perfect lettuce to use.

 - To make wedges grab the whole head, remove any limp leaves you may see, and place the stem facing you on a clean and flat surface.
 This will prevent from having uneven slices.